 Runoff Filtration.
 Filtration of nutrients and sediments in runoff (surface and shallow subsurface flows) helps maintain water quality.

 Wildlife Habitat.
 Functional wildlife habitat for riparian-dependent species is based on sufficient amounts of riparian vegetation to provide protection for nesting and feeding.

+Microclimate.
+Riparian vegetation creates small- scale microclimates upon which plants, fish, and wildlife depend.

+Nutrient inputs.
+Riparian vegetation supports substantial populations of insects, which are important for the diet of marine fishes like juvenile salmon.

 Standard Riparian Buffers Measurement.
 Riparian buffer areas shall be measured horizontally in a landward direction from the ordinary high water mark.
 Where lands adjacent to a riparian area display a continuous slope of 25% or greater, the buffer shall include such sloping areas.
 Where the horizontal distance of the sloping area is greater than the required standard buffer, the buffer shall be extended to a point 25 feet beyond the top of the bank of the sloping area.
 Riparian areas do not extend beyond the toe of the slope on the landward side of existing dikes or levees within established dike districts along the Skagit and Samish Rivers.